Who's behind Puppy School's puppy training classes?

 Many of our tutors have thriving careers as behaviourists, as veterinary nurses, or in rescue shelters.
 Others work as accountants or teachers, or raise families but run puppy classes and have other dog-related interests in their free time.
 Quite a few of our tutors work as dog sitters, dog walkers or dog groomers.
 Some are volunteers involved in dog walking, home visiting or fostering.
 Some do puppy walking or work for the assistance dog charities.
 All own their own dogs, from Affenpinschers and Pugs to Labradoodles and Wirehaired Vizslas, and many are interested in scent work, obedience, agility, gun dog work, Canicross and Hoopers.

-All tutors have a common passion for puppies and a keen interest in animal welfare and behaviour.
+All puppy training class tutors have a common passion for puppies and a keen interest in animal welfare and behaviour.
 Everyone contributes regularly to the exclusive Puppy School forum where ideas and problems are discussed and solutions offered.
 This allows for our massive collective knowledge to be tapped into whenever necessary to help puppies and their owners.

 Gwen Bailey, Founder and Director of Puppy School, pioneered the use of behaviour science to assist with the successful rehoming of unwanted dogs, and worked as Head of Animal Behaviour for a leading UK animal welfare charity for more than 12 years.
-Longing to do more preventative work to stem the flow of puppies flooding into rescue during adolescence, she ran puppy classes for years in her spare time and saw for herself how early help for owners created better behaviour and stronger relationships.
+Longing to do more preventative work to stem the flow of puppies flooding into rescue during adolescence, she ran puppy training classes for years in her spare time and saw for herself how early help for owners created better behaviour and stronger relationships.

 “After years of working with rescue dogs, I realised that there would always be more dogs needing new homes than there would be homes for them to go to, but worse still, many were poorly behaved, making it less likely that people would take them.
 The task seemed never ending.
 It became clear that the way forward lay in education of new owners, particularly during the early stages of puppy-hood when owners are keen to learn and puppies are very impressionable.